microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>x</tt> : T1</dt>
 <dd>N-D quantized Input tensor to be de-quantized.</dd>
 <dt><tt>x_scale</tt> : T2</dt>
 <dd>Scale for input 'x'.
-It can be a scalar for per-tensor/layer quantization, a 1-D tensor for per-axis quantization, or a tensor with the same rank as 'x' for blocked quantization.</dd>
+It can be a scalar, which means a per-tensor/layer dequantization, or a 1-D tensor for per-axis dequantization.</dd>
 <dt><tt>x_zero_point</tt> (optional) : T1</dt>
 <dd>Zero point for input 'x'.
+Shape must match x_scale.
 It's optional.
-When it's not specified, zero point is 0.
-If specified, its shape must match x_scale's shape.</dd>
+Zero point is 0 when it's not specified.</dd>
 </dl>

 #### Outputs